appwrite/appwrite/README.md

 ```

 Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
-Please notice that on non-linux native hosts, the server might take a few minutes to start after installation completes.
+Please notice that on non-linux native hosts, the server might take a few minutes to start after the installation has completed.

 For advanced, production and custom installation, check out our Docker [environment variables](docs/tutorials/environment-variables.md) docs.

 ### Changing Port Number

 In case your port 80 is already taken, change the port number in the command above.
-Make sure to set the correct endpoint in your selected SDK, including your new port number.
+Make sure to set the correct end-point in your selected SDK, including your new port number.

 ## Getting Started